FacadeCrimson/Full-Stack/README.md

 This is the repository for my full stack projects.

-Currently it contains the following subfolders:
+Currently it contains the following subfolders, listed from most recent:

+* tool-savvy: A tools rating and experience-sharing cross-platform app with TypeScript and Ionic

 * online-grocery-store: Single-Page Application with MERN stack

 * rw-stock: API endpoints and database structures for simulation of stock trading

-* temp: Setup for a new project with GraphQL, Redis and Nginx
+* temp: A skeleton Express framework backend